cdli-gh/mtaac_gold_corpus/README.md

 ### Citation
-If you use this data in any way in academic context, authors must be cited.
+If you use this data in any way in academic context, authors must be cited (see CONTRIBUTORS.txt).

 ## Description
 2018/03/07
-In this repository is the alpha gold corpus for the MTAAC project.
+In this repository is the annotation gold corpus for the MTAAC project.

 At this time it contains morphologically annotated texts and a pseudo-CoNLL-U version of the ETCSRI corpus.